MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ## Azure Activity Directory in a bot

-Azure Active Directory (AAD) plays a pivotal role when a bot is deployed to Azure.
+The Azure Active Directory (AAD) plays a pivotal role when a bot is deployed to Azure as described below.

 ### Bot registration